 Inger Rice Lodge at the VCU Rice Rivers Center

-A new 3,543 square foot to provide overnight facilities to expand the Rice Center’s research and education programs.
-The project consists of three one-story wood frame structures situated in a modular layout and connected with covered porches providing dormitory and dining.
-Work is estimated to be completed in June 2017.
+A new 3,543 square foot facility to provide overnight facilities and expand the Rice Center’s research and education programs.
+The project consisted of three one-story wood frame structures situated in a modular layout and connected with covered porches providing dormitory and dining.
+Work was complete in June 2017.

 Sanger Hall Renovations Phase II, Parts B, C, and D